KpuFish/KpuFish/README.md

 --------------------------------------------------------------------
 ### Welcom 👋

-### i have majored in electronic engineering,
+### i have majored in electronic engineering

 ### Now i'm firmware engineer with 4-years experienced <2022.08>

 ### used mcu is
 - stm32f0 or f4 or m7
-- raspberry pi 3
+- raspberry pi 3 (host os is windows 10 with virtual machine linux)
-- rp2040 for simple test (host os is windows 10)
+- rp2040 for simple test (host os is windows 10 only)
+- atmega 128
 --------------------------------------------------------------------

 <!--